stuartaroth/programmersguidetothegalaxy/README.md

 Currently the focus should be adding new languages, across all the currently included folders.

 New folders should try to include examples across all supported languages.

+Before pull requesting, you should run the command ./run_all_examples.sh

+When doing this all your code should compile and run.

 Issues can be used to report bugs / request languages and folders.